Saikat257-ui/Smart-Todo-Backend/README.md

 - ✅ Get all tasks for the authenticated user (paginated)
 - ✅ Update tasks (owner only)
 - ✅ Delete tasks (owner only)

-### **Security & Authorization**
-- ✅ Resource ownership verification
-- ✅ No access to other users' tasks
-- ✅ Token validation on every protected route

 ### **Error Handling**
 - ✅ Centralized error middleware